shijuvar/shijuvar/masterclass.md

 * Generics.
 * Context package.
 * Structured Logging with slog.
-* Introduction to Service Weaver.
+* Introduction to Google Service Weaver.

 # Distributed Systems and Microservices in Go